-Modifications come in different forms.
-Some extend the number of years you have to repay the loan.
-Others might reduce your interest rate or even reduce your principal to help you make your monthly payments.
+Modifications may involve extending the number of years you have to repay the loan, reducing your interest rate, and/or forbearing or reducing your principal balance.

-Carefully consider what kind of modification addresses your needs best.
+Tip: Carefully consider what kind of modification best addresses your needs.
 If you receive a loan modification and you still can’t make the payments, you may lose your home.
 If you’d like to learn more about your options, talk to a U.S. Department of Housing and Urban Development (HUD)-approved housing counselor.
-Call the CFPB at 1-855-411-CFPB (2372) to be connected to a HUD-approved housing counselor today.
-Use our checklist for more information on how to avoid foreclosure.
+Call the CFPB at (855) 411-CFPB (2372) to be connected to a HUD-approved housing counselor today.